jordanadrianoo/Git-Bash/README.md

 Committing is a way to update files into the repository keeping track of all files.
 When a file is edited, it is not updated immediately in the repository.
 We must prepare the file first, then commit and update it on the repository.

 Since we started our first repository, we have not added any files inside.
-For our next step we will add a simple picture and text doccument with some unique usernames.
+For our next step we will add a simple picture and text document with some unique usernames.
 Feel free to add anything you wish!

 <img src="Git Pictures/First Text Doccument.JPG">